nathanaeljames/coding_interview/README.md

 # Notes

 - Feel free to use whatever language you feel most comfortable working with
+* I used python because it seemed to provide the simplest and most portable solution for a problem like this
 - Please provide instructions for execution of your program
 - Please include a description of your approach to the problem, as well as any documentation about key parts of your code.